Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geraldton - North has 75 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 201 weekly passenger trips.
-The accessibility of the transport system is deemed good, with residents on average located 215 meters from their nearest stop.
+Geraldton - North has 75 active public transport stops, served by a mix of buses operating along three routes.
+These routes collectively facilitate 201 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average located 215 meters from the nearest stop.

 Frequently Asked Questions - Transport